CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

         <code>nv set interface &lt;bond-name&gt; bond memeber &lt;interfaces&gt;</code>
         </td>
         <td rowspan="2" style="vertical-align : middle">
-        In NCLU, bond is created by enslaving ports to it (or seetting <code>bond mode</code>).
-You create bond and add memebers in a sinble command.</br>In NVUE, you can create bond in the same way or without adding memebers by creating it using the <code>type bond</code> interface command.
-In addition, by naming bond interface as "bond...", its type will be defined automatically. e.g. <code>nv set interface bond1</code></br>NOTE: You define bonds with a name that must start with a letter.
+        In NCLU, create a bond by enslaving ports to it or setting <code>bond mode</code>.
+You create the bond and add members in a single command.</br>In NVUE, you create bond with or without adding members by using the <code>type bond</code> interface keywords.
+In addition, by starting an interface name with <code>bond</code> the type is automatically defined.
+For example, <code>nv set interface bond1</code></br>NOTE: You define bonds with a name that must start with a letter.
         </td>
     </tr>
     <tr>